TABLE OF CONTENTS

 Weed prices are always changing, and vary in price based on the state or country (and store)..
 Weed prices may also fluctuate based on location, quality, and time of year.

 To get the best bang for your buck, it’s important to research your local cannabis market to determine the average price and choose a shop (and brand) that offers competitive prices.
-Learn more about weed prices and the industry, in general, at the Cannabis Training University.
+Learn more about weed prices and the industry, in general, at the Cannabis Training University, the leading cannabis college.